canonical/vanilla-framework/templates/docs/patterns/hero/index.md

 ### 50/50 with full-width image

 The above hero layouts place the hero image in the right column by default.
 However, this is not suitable for very wide images.
-If you have a very wide image or otherwise want your image to take up the full hero width, place the title by itself in the first column, and place the image in a <code>.p-image-container .is-cover</code> at the same level as the grid columns.
+If you have a very wide image or otherwise want your image to take up the full hero width, place the title by itself in the first column and place the image in a <code>.p-image-container .is-cover</code> at the same level as the grid columns.
 This will make the image take up the full width of the hero.